Countably compact extensions and cardinal characteristics of the continuum: Embedding theorems

 For any eventually disjoint family $\mathcal R\subset \E(\B)$ we define a topology $\tau$ on the set $X\cup \mathcal R$ as follows: for each $B\in\B$ let $B^*=B\cup\{R\in\mathcal R: R$ is eventually contained in $B\}$.
 For every $R=\{R_n:n\in\w\}\in \mathcal R$ and $n\in\w$ let $U_n(R)=\{R\}\cup\bigcup_{m\geq n}R_m^*$.
 The topology $\tau$ is generated by the base $\B^*=\{B^*:B\in\B\}\cup\{U_n(R):R\in\mathcal R,n\in\w\}$.
 By $X(\mathcal R)$ we denote the space $(X\cup \mathcal R,\tau)$.
 It is easy to check that the space $X(\mathcal R)$ is Hausdorff and zero-dimensional.

 The following result is proved by Bell in~\cite[Claim 3.2]{Bell}.

-\begin{proposition} Let $X$ be a first-countable zero-dimensional space, $\B$ be a base of $X$ consisting of clopen sets and for every $T\in \D(\B)$ there exists $S\in\E(\B)$ such that $S$ refines $T$.
-Then for every maximal eventually disjoint subfamily $\mathcal R$ of $\E(\B)$ the space $X(\mathcal R)$ is zero-dimensional, first-countable and pseudocompact. \end{proposition}
+\begin{proposition} Let $X$ be a first-countable zero-dimensional space and $\B$ be a base of $X$ consisting of clopen sets.
+Suppose that for every $T\in \D(\B)$ there exists $S\in\E(\B)$ such that $S$ refines $T$.
+Then for every maximal eventually disjoint subfamily $\mathcal R$ of $\E(\B)$ the space $X(\mathcal R)$ is zero-dimensional, first countable, and pseudocompact. \end{proposition}

 \begin{proposition} Each first-countable zero-dimensional Hausdorff space $X$ of weight $<\min\{\mathfrak{s},\mathfrak{b}\}$ embeds densely into a first-countable zero-dimensional pseudocompact space. \end{proposition}